Year 2

 Staff

-• Alison Brien – Class Teacher /Assistant Head with responsibility for Years 1, 2 and 3
+• Alex Vaughan – Class Teacher and acting Assistant Head with responsibility for Years 1, 2 and 3

 • Caroline Webb – Higher Level Teaching Assistant (HLTA)